iplukens/dragon-engine/readme.txt

 GameStart.cpp/.h handles the splash screen and main initialization of the game.
 HealthPickup.cpp/.h is a representation of a pickup that restores the player's health.
 Hero.cpp/.h is a representation of the player or 'Hero' MaxHealthPickup.cpp/.h is a representation of a powerup that increases the player's max health.
+Currently not in the game.
 MazePiece.cpp/.h is a representation of the walls in the play area Monster.cpp/.h is the enemy that attempts path finding to the player Pickup.h is a parent class that all other pickups inherit from